 As an example consider the following 24 months of a food budget.
 The first value is the oldest and the last the most recent.
 Here are the values.

 Here is a snapshot of SmoothForecast.com using this historical data.
 The auto-select feature has been enabled by selecting the MedAPE (Median Absolute Percentage Error) metric to minimize over the hold back period.
 The system determined that spike smoothing should be enabled, a seasonal cycle of 4 should be specified, and that a linear trend should be selected.
 The desire was to forecast the food expenditure a year ahead (i.e. 12 months) and see how the forecast would have looked if it was done 12 months ago (i.e. Number to Hold Back is 12).
 Looking at the graph one can see the forecast of the hold back line does match the forecast line fairly well giving us confidence this is a reasonable forecast and the general trend for the food budget is to increase in cost for the next 12 months.
-Note the MedAPE value for the hold back is about 10.4%.
-This means of the 12 hold back values the median error was a little less than 10.5%.
-Plus the forecast was better than just copying forward the previous value (i.e. MASE (Mean Absolute Scaled Error) is less than 1 suggesting a good model fit).
+Note the MedAPE value for the hold back is about 7.8% (and the MASE is significantly less than 1 suggesting a good model fit).

 As another example consider the following nearly 15 years of a monthly electric bill.
 The first value is the oldest and the last the most recent.
 Here are the values.